platecms/plate-api-docs/source/index.html.md

 Welcome to the [Plate](https://www.getplate.com) REST API documentation.
 In this documentation you will find a guide on how to use the Plate API.

-# Authentication

-Plate uses API keys to authenticate your app to the API.
-This key can be generated in the Plate dashboard. # TODO: Link to dashboard, and show how to authorize